NekoShadow/Marketing-Application-System-Project/README.md

 ## Background

 Since the establishment of the data warehouse platform and data analysis application system in 2007, Oriental Cable TV Network Co., Ltd. has formed a comprehensive supply and demand system for marketing data and statistical analysis reports, and explored statistical models such as churn warning, database marketing, and customer views, and became a great power in company operation.
-With the rapid development of the company's business, the original resources can not meet the needs of comprehensive and detailed marketing activities.
+With the rapid development of the company's business, the original resources cannot meet the needs of comprehensive and detailed marketing activities.
 Various marketing business activities are carried out sporadically, the procedures are complicated, and it is inconvenient for managers to follow.
 The workload of the user screening process is large.
 There are human errors.
-There are no key lines in sales links, there is no overall management, or a unified assessment system in place.
-There is a urgent need for a platform that can accommodate, assist, and display all aspects of marketing activities.
+There are no key lines in sales links, there is no overall management or a unified assessment system in place.
+There is an urgent need for a platform that can accommodate, assist, and display all aspects of marketing activities.

 ## Goals